Myth: Electric vehicle owners pay more tax, so shouldn’t be charged to use roads

 In parallel, of course, it’s of equal importance to target the remainder of energy-intense, fossil-fuel-powered transport that cannot or will not shift to alternatives, and prioritise its conversion to zero-emission technologies through appropriate incentives.
 The Intergovernmental Panel on Climate Change calls this the “avoid, shift, improve” pathway to emission reduction: seek measures that avoid the need for travel or shift it to lower-energy modes, but then use technological improvements to drive down the remainder of unavoidable emissions.
 While these improvements won’t reduce transport emissions fast enough by themselves, they are important as part of the comprehensive package of emission reduction measures that will be needed.

-Electric vehicle (EV) substitutes for conventional cars, buses, trains and trucks with internal combustion (IC) engines have reached a point of technological maturity where they are making substantial inroads in vehicle fleets overseas.
+Electric vehicle (EV) substitutes for conventional cars, buses, trains and trucks with internal combustion (IC) engines have reached a point of technological maturity where they are making substantial inroads in vehicle fleets overseas, and starting to do so in Australia.
 It’s also increasingly feasible to dedicate new renewable electricity sources to charging EVs, and in the immediate term, to take advantage of the substantial surplus in renewable electricity generation outside peak demand periods to bring EVs closer to true zero-emission operation.

 The main barriers to EV adoption are the still relatively high upfront cost, and the presence of supporting infrastructure.
 Although the experience with EVs internationally is that most charging for routine travel occurs at home and at workplaces using dedicated private facilities—something not practical for IC vehicles—the relative absence of public charging networks can be a deal-breaker for longer-distance travel.
 While less common, the ability to travel long distances occasionally (particularly for holidays) is something Australian vehicle owners take for granted.
 Thus, one of the most clear-cut and unobjectionable measures for Australian governments to help drive EV adoption is direct financial and in-kind support for the rollout of EV charging infrastructure.
 This should be backed up by uniform standards for the chargers themselves, that align with global industry efforts.